How To Move A Row On Google Sheets

 Moving Multiple Rows

 If you want to move multiple rows, you can select multiple rows by holding down the Ctrl key (Windows) or Command key (Mac) while selecting the rows.
 Then, use one of the methods above to move the selected rows.
-(See Also: How Do You Add A Calendar In Google Sheets)
+(See Also: How To Make A Monthly Schedule In Google Sheets)

 Tips and Variations